Modern Literature – Of friends, family and relationships

 My rating: 5 out of 5

-A body is found in Marcus’s home town, and Marcus is sent to report on it by his paper.
-This thrusts him back into the history of his childhood as accusations fly, tensions rise and mysteries deepen.
+A body is found in Marcus’s home town, and his newspaper sends him to report on it.
+This thrusts Marcus back into the history of his childhood as accusations fly, tensions rise and mysteries deepen.